 - requires unnecessary GCS AS behaviour impacts, and in general increases AS complexity to support eMBMS/5MBS interworking.

-Given the analysis above,, it is proposed the following:
+Given the analysis above, and based on the general design principle of minimum impacts to existing system and the operator imperative that new solutions should aim to have no impact to existing deployment, it is proposed the following:

 Proposal: to remove the existing/partial description of the transport layer based 5MBS-EPS interworking captured in clause 6.8 of TS 23.247 and not to implement such mechanism in this Release.